 Terminus is the most recent in my Didcot Railway Centre series of images.
-It is possibly, or possibly not, the final manifestation in the sequence.
+It is possibly, or possibly not, the final manifestation in the sequence of paintings from that venue.
 It so happens on my latest visit there, on a glorious autumn afternoon, the adventure did not go well.
 For a start it cost me fifteen - one-five - Great British Pounds sterling to get in, including the concession.
 I was steaming!
 So, as it happened, was Didcot.
 The stupendous entrance fee was because it was a ‘steam’ day, and worse, it was Thomas the Tank Engine Day.
 I was stampeded over and trampled upon by innumerable perambulators and buggies, many containing small persons who peered at me with beady eyes.
+This was not the elegant Hauser and Wirth outing I had envisaged.
 Such was the mayhem I fled to the top of the coaling shed rise where I came upon the buffers you see before you.
-I skulked around there till sundown.
+I skulked around there until sundown.
 For the gardeners among you, the larger plants depicted are spikus railwayembankus, a perennial herbaceous plant in the willow herb family, onagraceae.
-This is the genus that gives us rosebay willow herb, chamerion angustifolium, an all time favourite of mine, being a lifelong companion on the bombed sites and forbidden railway sidings of my homeland days.
+This is the genus that gives us rosebay willow herb, chamerion angustifolium, an all time favourite of mine, being a lifelong companion on the bombed sites and forbidden railway sidings of my childhood homeland wanderings.

 0 Comments